Nominate an outstanding instructor today!

 Recipients of the awards will be announced Spring Quarter.
 Thank you for your participation during this year’s award season.

-- Distinguished Teaching & Excellence in Teaching Awards
+- Distinguished Teaching Award

-- Distinguished Teaching Award for Innovation
+- Distinguished Teaching Award for Innovation with Technology

 - S. Sterling Munro Public Service Teaching Award